oblakeerickson/blog/_posts/2025-09-27-new-blog-post.md

 date: 2025-09-27 01:00:00 -0600
 ---

 There has been a lot of chatter about [Omarchy][0] and how amazing it is.
 I'm sure it is great, but I currently have a brand new 16" M4 MacBook Pro that I love and every time I've purchased a non-Apple laptop I always regret it for various reasons.
 Usually it ends up being the trackpad, fan noise, battery life, or some audio issue with crappy speakers or terrible mic.

-I'm not against trying Omarchy on some other spare computer I have, but for now I'm sticking with my trusty MacBook Pro.
+I'm not against trying Omarchy on some other spare computer I have, but for now I'm sticking with my trusty MacBook Pro for my main computer.

 I've been pretty lazy lately with my dev setup and I have not been using vim, a fancy terminal, or any window manager.
 While things were working fine with my current setup I was definitely starting to feel the pain of managing windows when I had 5 different Cursor windows open, many different browsers open, and many different terminals.
 Basically it was super difficult to find the specific application window and using "Mission Control" was very messy.
 I even shared my screen once on a work call to demo something and my coworkers got to see a glimpse of the craziness of my work environment.
 I wasn't really embarrassed by it, but it made me realized how chaotic my single mac workspace was getting.

 I've been looking to improve my computer setup without feeling like I have to ditch my mac and switch to Omarchy even though it is the cool thing at the moment.